-Included in unrecognized tax benefits at December 31, 2016, were items approximating \$2.2 million that, if recognized, would favorably affect the Company's effective tax rate in future periods.
-The Company files tax returns in numerous U.S. and foreign jurisdictions, with returns subject to examination for varying periods, but generally back to and including 2012.
-During 2016, 2015 and 2014, \$0.1 million or less of interest and penalties was recognized each year as a component of income tax expense.
+Included in unrecognized tax benefits at December 31, 2017, were items approximating \$3.0 million that, if recognized, would favorably affect the Company's effective tax rate in future periods.
+The Company files tax returns in numerous U.S. and foreign jurisdictions, with returns subject to examination for varying periods, but generally back to and including 2013.
+During 2017, 2016 and 2015, \$0.1 million or less of interest and penalties was recognized each year as a component of income tax expense.
 It is the Company's policy to record interest and penalties on unrecognized tax benefits as income taxes.

-Cash payments for income taxes, net of refunds, were \$24.8 million, \$35.7 million and \$22.8 million in 2016, 2015 and 2014, respectively.
+Cash payments for income taxes, net of refunds, were \$16.6 million, \$24.8 million and \$35.7 million in 2017, 2016 and 2015, respectively.

-14. PENSION PLANS
+13. PENSION PLANS

 The Company has a non-contributory qualified defined benefit pension plan (the "Qualified Pension Plan").
 On February 23, 2010, the Company's Board of Directors approved an amendment to the Qualified Pension Plan that, among other things, closed the Qualified Pension Plan to all new hires on or after March 1, 2010, and stipulated that years of service would continue to be added for purposes of the benefit calculations only through December 31, 2015, with no further accrual of benefits for service thereafter.
 Given that effective December 31, 2015, the qualified pension plan was frozen with respect to future benefit accruals, under U.S. Government Cost Accounting Standard ("CAS") 413 the Company must determine the USG's share of any pension curtailment adjustment calculated in accordance with CAS.
-During the fourth quarter of 2016, the Company accrued a \$0.3 million liability representing our estimate of the amount due to the USG based on our pension curtailment adjustment calculation, which was submitted to the USG for review in December.
-There can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on our results of operations, financial position and cash flows.
+During the fourth quarter of 2016, the Company accrued a \$0.3 million liability representing our estimate of the amount due to the USG based on our pension curtailment adjustment calculation, which was submitted to the USG for review in December 2016.
+The Company has maintained its accrual at \$0.3 million as of December 31, 2017.
+There can be no assurance that the ultimate resolution of this matter will not have a material adverse effect on the Company's results of operations, financial position and cash flows.